-Some Multi-Family Office and select National Trust Company clients have an existing relationship with a broker-dealer, and they may instruct BBH to execute transactions through that broker-dealer.
+Some Multi-Family Office and select National Trust Company clients have an existing relationship with a broker-dealer, or a desire to establish a relationship with a broker-dealer, and they may instruct BBH to execute transactions through that broker-dealer.
 In the event that a client directs BBH to use a particular broker or dealer ("Directed Brokerage"), it should be understood that BBH may not be able to negotiate commissions, obtain volume discounts, or achieve best execution.
 As a result, Directed Brokerage transactions could result in higher commissions, greater spreads, or less favorable net prices than would be the case if BBH were able to select brokers and dealers to execute transactions.
 Additionally, Directed Brokerage transactions generally will not be aggregated or added to a block trade for execution purposes with orders for the same securities for other accounts managed by BBH.
 In the event that a purchase or sale order is placed for multiple accounts, orders for accounts giving BBH full brokerage discretion will generally be placed ahead of Directed Brokerage orders.
 BBH has no responsibility for reporting or monitoring commission rates when the client elects to direct brokerage.